Byont-Ventures/hackathon/backend/README.md

 In the [Preparation Guide](/PREPARATION.md#what-are-nfts-and-how-do-they-work), we demonstrated how to paste an IPFS link of a Bored Ape NFT into our browser as a test.
 We also explained that you can use IPFS for decentralized storage and that we can store metadata and images on IPFS.

-> **Note**: The metadata is not stored on the blockchain.
-It is stored on IPFS, and the smart contract points to the metadata on IPFS.
+> **Note**: The developers have not stored the metadata on the blockchain.
+They have uploaded it to IPFS, and the smart contract points to the metadata on IPFS.

 We can construct the IPFS token URIs in our smart contracts that point to these images on IPFS.
 When Opensea looks at your NFT smart contract, it will retrieve the data using `tokenURI()`.
 Usually, the first thing returned is the metadata.